ferrocene/ferrocene/ferrocene/doc/user-manual/src/targets/index.rst

 Experimental Targets
 --------------------

-Experimental targets are provided as a preview and without other assurances.
+Experimental targets are provided as a preview and without any assurances.
-Experimental targets are not suitable for production without extensive user testing.
+Use for production is generally not advised.

 Limited support available.
 Known problems are not tracked.

 The Ferrocene test suite may have been executed at some point.

-Experimental targets may be removed for any reason without warning.
+Experimental targets may be removed for any reason without warning or deprecation period.

 It is sometimes possible for Experimental targets to be qualified or quality managed upon request.

 .. list-table::
    :header-rows: 1